 The ascended Lord Jesus is most often sitting at the right hand of the Father, but once he was seen standing at the Father's right hand:

-Jesus at the Father's Right Hand"Look," he said, "I see heaven open and the Son of Man standing at the right hand of God."
+Jesus is NOT the Father, Who He Sits By"Look," he said, "I see heaven open and the Son of Man standing at the right hand of God."
 (Acts 7:56)Stephen saw two personages when he was dying.
 Also, Jesus is shown elsewhere taking the scroll from God (the Father) who was sitting on the throne:He came and took the scroll from the right hand of him who sat on the throne.
 (Rev 5:7)All through the Scriptures we find evidence that Jesus is not the Father, but is deity (God by nature) like the Father.
 With all of this evidence about plurality between the Father and Son, how multitudes have been deceived about this is alarming to say the least.
 It seems once again that a creed or doctrinal confession has been the basis for one's personal belief rather than the Holy Scriptures.
 The truth is: Jesus is not the person of the Father, but he is deity like the Father.
-Please see other related articles at:
+To believe Jesus is the Father is both irrational and unscriptural.

 Jesus, YHWH Of The Old Testament